Overview

 Draft EIA Notification, 2020 — Controversies

 The Draft EIA 2020 received over 1.7 million public comments — the highest for any draft notification in India's history.
-As of March 2026, the final notification has not been issued; the EIA Notification 2006 (as amended) remains in force.
+As of May 2026, the final notification has not been issued and has not been formally withdrawn; the EIA Notification 2006 (as amended) remains in force.

 Strategic Environmental Assessment (SEA)